-During current financial year, the Company conducted a review of recoverable amounts of its investments in certain subsidiaries of which its carrying amount of investments exceeded its share of net assets in the respective subsidiaries at the reporting date.
-The review gave rise to the recognition of an impairment loss of investment in subsidiaries of RM48,225,385 (2019: RM11,200) based on recoverable amount of RM3,147,616 (2019: RM946,400).
-The impairment loss was recognised in administrative expenses in statements of profit or loss and other comprehensive income.
+During previous financial year, the review gave rise to the recognition of an impairment loss of RM48,225,385 based on recoverable amount of RM3,147,616.
+The impairment loss was recognised in 'administrative expenses' in statements of profit or loss and other comprehensive income.
 The recoverable amount is determined based on fair value less cost of disposal using net assets of the respective subsidiaries as at the end of the reporting period.
 The fair values are within level 3 of the fair value hierarchy.

-Investments in subsidiaries at carrying amount of RM229,300,000 (2019: RM229,300,000) were pledged as security for credit facilities granted to a subsidiary as disclosed in Note 18.
+Investments in subsidiaries at carrying amount of RM229,300,000 (2020: RM229,300,000) were pledged as security for credit facilities granted to a subsidiary as disclosed in Note 18.